aislinb/sei-project-1/README.md

 # 🟡*CONNECT-4*🔴

 This was my first project for General Assembly’s Software Engineering Immersive course.
-Working solo after just 2 weeks of learning to code, we had ten days to build a game in a single-page front-end using Vanilla Javascript, HTML and CSS.
+Working solo after just 2 weeks of learning to code, we had ten days to build a game in a single-page front-end using Vanilla JavaScript, HTML and CSS.

 **[Full page screenshot]**